-Whatever you do, don’t go into analysis paralysis over which one is better, smoothies or juices; they’re both great, and either way you’ll be getting way more veggies and fruit than you could eat in one sitting in just one juice or one smoothie.
+Whatever you do, don’t go into analysis paralysis over which one is better, smoothies or juices; they’re both great and either way you’ll be getting way more veggies and fruit in just one juice or smoothie than you could eat in one sitting.

 I personally drink one green juice a week and a green smoothie every morning.